Recalling manager Fregosi

 Once on deadline, the office wanted a chart on Jays managers and their won-loss record since Cito Gaston was fired in 1997.
 I listed John Farrell, Gaston again, John Gibbons, Carlos Tosca, Buck Martinez, Fregosi and Tim Johnson.
 I wrote a short intro and filed it to the office.

 After first deadline, I re-read the intro and noticed I’d left Fregosi’s name out.
-I told colleague Mike Rutsey, who travelled to the other end of the press box to tell Ringolsby in 3.9 seconds and Ringolsby speed dialed Fregosi.
+I told colleague Mike Rutsey, a disturber of Fregosi porportions, who travelled to the other end of the press box to tell Ringolsby in 3.9 seconds and Ringolsby speed dialed Fregosi.
 The correction was made for second edition.
 Yet the damage had been done.
 In a rush job listing managers in the copy, I had forgotten Fregosi.

 Next time I saw Fregosi he introduced himself as if we’d never met and asked, “Were you sleeping those two years I managed in Toronto?
 You know we had winning records both years.”